owenstuckman/Group3IncentivesEsp32/README.md

 # Group3IncentivesEsp32

-Micropython which uploads data to supabase by connecting to the VT wifi.
+C++ with ESP32 that connects to Wi-Fi and sends posts to Supabase.

 Also responsible for displaying to an 16x2 LCD screen information upon scan.